 A Commissioner’s Faith

-The King’s College closes its doors because of financial burdens.
-However, the deputy commissioner at the New York State Board of Education chooses to leave the College’s legal charter in force, believing that New York State needed Christian institutions of higher education.
+After King’s closes due to financial burdens, the deputy commissioner at the New York State Board of Education chooses to leave the College’s legal charter in force, believing that the state needed Christian institutions of higher education.
 President Friedhelm Radandt, his wife Elizabeth, and volunteers continue working to reopen the College.

 Empire State of Mind